twiztedmyrtle/twiztedmyrtle.github.io/content/circle-of-allies.md

             <div class="email-testimony">
               <i class="fa fa-envelope"></i>
               <div class="testimony-container">
-                <p>Asha, What wonderful things to read!
-The part about having freedom to be yourself, really resonated with me.
+                <p>Asha, what wonderful things to read!
+The part about having freedom to be yourself really resonated with me.
 I am working on extending the thought to let people around me be who they need to be and not try to control them or be judgmental.
 I remember you fondly and am so happy to see that you are happy.
 Sending love,</p>
                 <p>Gisa</p>
               </div>
             </div>